-In 1975, the fledgling group held an agricultural exposition over Labor Day weekend.
-Not only did they want to display their equipment, they hoped to create community interest and hopefully acquire new members.
+On September 18 and 19, 1976, the fledgling group held an agricultural exposition.
+Not only did they want to display their equipment, they desired to create community interest in vintage machinery and hopefully acquire new members.

 > Click here to read an account of our First Annual Show.